 In the frame of the project Periplo, in 2012 Maribelle already circumnavigated Sicily in stages, followed by a support boat.

 In April 2017 I recovered Maribelle from the Lega Navale in Livorno, Tuscany, where she was laying dry since too long.
-Helped out by Francesco Belvisi and especially by Daniele Bertorotta, Vincenzo Murdaca, and Gilson Monteiro Aquino from Sailing Italia Services in Palermo, Sicily, I spent the whole winter refitting and equipping her for the long single-handed voyage she was bound to do:
+Helped out by Francesco Belvisi and especially by Daniele Bertorotta, Vincenzo Murdaca, and Gilson Monteiro Aquino from Sailing Italia Services in Palermo, Sicily, I spent the whole winter refitting and equipping her for the long single-handed voyage she was bound to do.
+The main modifications have been:

-- pivoting centerboard in order to reduce the draft if needed;
+- new pivoting centerboard in order to reduce the draft if needed;

 - electric system with two batteries powered by a solar panel;